MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ### [Check GHZ state](#tab/tabid-ghz)

-This example verifies a 3-qubit [Greenberger-Horne-Zeilinger](https://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state#:~:text=In%20physics%2C%20in%20the%20area%20of%20quantum%20information,Greenberger%2C%20Michael%20Horne%20and%20Anton%20Zeilinger%20in%201989) (GHZ) state, counting the number of times it sees the entanglement fail out of 10 attempts.
+This example verifies a 3-qubit [Greenberger-Horne-Zeilinger](https://en.wikipedia.org/wiki/Greenberger%E2%80%93Horne%E2%80%93Zeilinger_state#:~:text=In%20physics%2C%20in%20the%20area%20of%20quantum%20information,Greenberger%2C%20Michael%20Horne%20and%20Anton%20Zeilinger%20in%201989) (GHZ) state, counting how many times it sees the entanglement fail out of 10 attempts.
 Without noise, this would return 0 for every shot, but with noise, you can get back failures.

 Feature to note about this example: